 Step 9: Implement the action Items in your DIMP Plan Just like all the other plans required by pipeline safety regulations, you must follow your plan exactly as written.
 Failure to follow through on actions in your written DIMP plan can result in fines and other penalties.
 You must maintain records to demonstrate that you are following through on each action item listed in your written DIMP Plan.
 You must have these records and your written plan available for review by your state (or federal, if you are under federal jurisdiction) pipeline safety inspectors.
-At this time there is no need to submit your written DIMP plan to either the state or the federal OPS.
+Some states may require you to submit your written plan for their review.